nostrocket/nostr-jsonl-tools/README.md

 Nostr (Notes and Other Stuff Transmitted by Relays) is a simple, open protocol that enables global, decentralized, and censorship-resistant social media.
 This toolkit helps you analyze and work with Nostr event data by providing specialized tools for different tasks:

 - **follow-graph**: Build recursive graphs of followers starting from a specified pubkey
+- **dgraph-follow**: Store and query Nostr follow graphs in a Dgraph database
+- **dgraph-server**: Run a local Dgraph server with data persistence
 - **extract-pubkeys**: Extract all unique pubkeys from events in a JSONL file
 - **content-extractor**: Extract and store content from specific authors in a SQLite database
 - **event-filter**: Filter events by author pubkey and save to a new JSONL file
 - **event-splitter**: Split events into separate JSONL files by author pubkey
 - **event-radix-sorter**: Sort events using a radix sort algorithm for improved performance
+- **event-sorter**: Sort events using external merge sort for handling large files efficiently
 - **line-counter**: Count lines in files with support for directories and filtering
 - **dedup**: Remove duplicate pubkeys from a list